ibm-cloud-docs/discovery-data/api-use.md

 Use the {{site.data.keyword.discoveryshort}} API to build a custom application or component that searches your data.
 {: shortdesc}

-- For {{site.data.keyword.discoveryshort}} API reference documentation, see [API reference](https://cloud.ibm.com/apidocs/discovery-data){: external}.
-- For more information about using the Analyze API to process documents without storing them, see [Analyze API](/docs/discovery-data?topic=discovery-data-analyzeapi).
-- For more information about using the API to define more complex queries by using the Discovery Query Language, see [Query overview](/docs/discovery-data?topic=discovery-data-query-concepts).

 ## Service API Versioning
 {: #apiversioning}